Programer6/SubZero-Underwater-Drone/README.md

 # SubZero - Underwater-Drone
 # Underwater RCV Controller 🤿⚙️

-This is the control system for my custom-designed Underwater Remotely Controlled Vehicle (RCV).
+This is the control system for my custom-designed Underwater Remotely Controlled Vehicle (RCV) which is completely 3d Printable (see CAD files).
 It features real-time depth and heading stabilization using dual PID loops.

 ## Features